Community and Collaboration

 Union Pacific also helps customers expand into new markets.
 One visible area where that happens is in the transportation of components for renewable energy providers.
 We were the first railroad to offer door-to-door transportation for the wind turbine manufacturing industry, and we continue to play an important role in supporting renewable energy by providing the wind energy industry with safe and sustainable transportation.
 Union Pacific began shipping wind turbine components in 2003.
 In 2007, responding to growing interest in wind power technology, we joined the American Wind Energy Association (AWEA).

 Many of the more than 7,000 communities throughout our system can trace their origins directly to a Union Pacific depot.
 Union Pacific actively works to bring environmental awareness to those communities.
 Each spring, the company hosts several dozen community events as part of our Earth Day celebration.
-Whether it’s a park beautification effort, a roadside cleanup through towns we serve, tree plantings or education in schools, our employees take pride in working with their communities on environmental efforts.
+Whether it’s a education in schools, a park beautification effort, a roadside cleanup through towns we serve or tree plantings, our employees take pride in working with their communities on environmental efforts.

 Union Pacific also partners with local, state, and federal first responders and emergency management organizations to help minimize the local impact of a derailment.
 This includes training local, state, and federal first responders to improve emergency responder awareness of hazardous materials transportation throughout the country.